dusanmitrovic98/AdvancedDataStructures/README.md

         A data structure in which each element has a priority associated with it.

 [ ] 16.
 Bit Arrays | status: PENDING
+        A compact data structure used to represent a sequence of bits.
 ```